 The award is made to an up-and-coming director who demonstrates exceptional directing skills and a passion for regional theatre through a rigorous competitive process.

-The RTST is delighted to be running its RTST Sir Peter Hall Director Award 2021 with English Touring Theatre (ETT).
+The RTST was delighted to be run its RTST Sir Peter Hall Director Award 2021 with English Touring Theatre (ETT).
 Denzel Westley-Sanderson was announced as the winner of the 2021 Award on 18 November 2021.
 Denzel will now get the opportunity to originate and direct a play in a co-production between ETT and Leeds Playhouse in 2022.
 The play chosen was The Importance of Being Earnest, which was staged at Leeds Playhouse, and will subsequently go on a national tour of theatres arranged by ETT.
 The RTST will make a grant of £50,000 to be applied towards the costs of the winner’s production.
 The runner-up was Nathan Crossan-Smith, who will receive mentoring and professional support from ETT.